Above:

 The ESL panel employs symmetrically segmented wire stators that function as a line source projecting a cylindrical wavefront.

-Each stator has 90 insulated copper wires arrayed in 15 six-wire groups and powered as eight discrete sections with 7+1+7 symmetry.
-That is, one center wire group and seven left/right paired groups arrayed symmetrically on either side.
+Each stator has 90 insulated copper wires arrayed in 15 six-wire groups, powered as eight discrete sections with 7+1+7 symmetry.
+That is; one center wire group and seven left/right paired groups arrayed symmetrically on either side.

 The center wire group (Section 1) connects directly to the amplifier interface and receives the full audio bandwidth above the crossover frequency.
 The left/right paired wire groups (Sections 2-8) are powered in series from the center wire group, through resistors inserted between the wire groups.

-These resistors in series, coupled with the wire group capacitances in parallel, form a series of low pass filters which progressively chop off the upper frequencies toward the panel edges.
-Furthermore, the charging times of the wire group capacitors sequentially shift the phasing to curve the wavefront.
+These resistors in series, coupled with the wire groups' capacitances in parallel, form a series of low-pass filters which progressively chop off the upper frequencies toward the panel edges, and the charging times of the wire-group capacitors sequentially shift phasing to curve the wavefront.

-As driven by the segmented stators, the widths of the diaphragm's radiating zones do not exceed the radiated wavelengths, so all frequencies spread out in a curved wavefront giving wide, smooth-trending dispersion.
+As driven by the segmented stators, the widths of the diaphragm's radiating zones do not exceed the wavelengths radiated from the respective zones, so all frequencies spread out in a curved wavefront, giving wide, smooth-trending dispersion.

-The resistor values were derived using Steve Bolser's Excel spreadsheet calculator: Segmented ESL Calculator
+The segmentation resistor values were derived using Steve Bolser's Excel spreadsheet calculator: Segmented ESL Calculator

 MkIII Schematic: